juancarlosjr97/codespaces-git-playground/README.md

 ## Codespace Quickstart using Template

-The link below provides a quickstart to spin up a environment using this template as a base project.
+The link below provides a quickstart to spin up an environment using this template as a base project.

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/juancarlosjr97/codespaces-git-playground?quickstart=1)